LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_agl.md

 sdl_atf tool should be executed on host workstation, but SDL will be executed on remote virtual AGL workstation.

-For support remote automated testing of SDL, the following proposal should be implemented:  https://github.com/LuxoftAKutsan/sdl_evolution/blob/sdl_watchdog/proposals/nnn-atf-sdl-watchdog-service.md
+For supporting remote automated testing of SDL, the following proposal should be implemented:  https://github.com/LuxoftAKutsan/sdl_evolution/blob/sdl_watchdog/proposals/nnn-atf-sdl-watchdog-service.md

 #### Modification in test scripts